TheTheoM/nodeServer/README.md

 }, 200);
 ```

-Over examples are in /examples.
+Other examples are in /exampleClients.

 # API Reference: